vanhoangkha/Networking-fundamentals/Day32_IPv6_Part1.md

 </aside>

-Configuring an Giao diện with an IPv6 Address
+Configuring an Interface with an IPv6 Address

 <aside>
 💡 R1(config) #int g0/0